What essential items should you pack in your Disney park bag?

 Let’s talk bags first.
 People take all sorts of different bags and choose based on what’s best suited to them.

 During our last trip to Disney, I carried a crossbody bag.
 I specifically carried a Kavu crossbody backpack.
 This had a roped strap and was perfect for what we needed.
+It was the perfect bag to pack all my things for the Disney parks.

 I was able to fit everything we needed inside.
 My particular style of bag also had a tiny zipper pocket that sat straight against my back on the backside of the bag.
 This was concealed when I had it on, so I used it to carry gift cards and money.